lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 | `EXIT_REQUEST_LIMIT_MANAGER_ROLE` | Not assigned by default                                                                                                                |
 | `PAUSE_ROLE`                      | Triggerable Withdrawal GateSeal contract                                                                                               |

+* The old gateseal will be disconnected by revoking the `PAUSE_ROLE`.

 #### TriggerableWithdrawalsGateway.sol

 | Name                   | Value | Description                           |